How to make Shopska salad – a classic cucumber tomato salad with onions and feta cheese.

 In order to avoid soggy vegetables add the salt, oil and (if using red wine vinegar) immediately before serving the salad.
 Otherwise the salt can draw out too much of the cucumber and tomato moisture.

-How to Serve This Tomato Cucumber Salad with Feta
+How to Serve This Tomato Cucumber Salad with Feta Sirene

 - A family style presentation is very common.
-If serving freshly dressed salad choose a shallow dish versus a salad bowl in order for the juices to not all sink to the bottom.
+If serving freshly dressed salad choose a shallow dish versus a large bowl in order for the juices to not all sink to the bottom.
 Additionally, each helping will have a generous amount of feta topping it.

 - Alternatively, you can leave out the oil, salt and vinegar and serve them on the side for everyone to dress and season their portion to individual taste.